aspnetzero/documents/blog-posts/en/api-versioning.md

 - **Modifying accepted HTTP methods:** Though rare, there might be situations where you adjust which HTTP methods (GET, POST, etc.) an action can handle.
 - **Changing HTTP status codes:** The API might return different status codes to reflect new error handling or success scenarios more accurately.

-## How to Implement API Versioning in ASP.NET Core
+## How to Implement API Versioning in ASP.NET Zero

 There is a strong library for API versioning in ASP.NET Core called `Asp.Versioning.Mvc.ApiExplorer`.